 From leading the team that produced one of the first clinical grade pluripotent stem cells to treating the first patient with a therapy where our team had provided the process development, tech transfer and manufacture for the client that resulted in a transformation to a patient’s life – and now many more.

 Over the years, what often has meant the most have been the smaller triumphs, offering someone a job and knowing it will positively change their life or seeing members of the team progress and develop.

 Originally founded in 2006 as Roslin Cells, a spin-out from the Roslin Institute.
 In 2015, we hived off RoslinCT to focus on our CDMO and clinical pluripotent stem business.

 We moved to Edinburgh BioQuarter, to the Scottish Centre for Regenerative Medicine (SCRM) in 2013, where we have our cell therapy manufacturing facility and this enabled us to kick start our contract manufacturing activity.

 RoslinCT aims to be the partner of choice by offering expert support and enabling companies to reach their patient safely and quickly.
 Cell and gene therapies are the new wave of medicine, they are potential cures rather than the treatment of symptoms as with traditional medicines.

 At RoslinCT, we have the experience and expertise to bring these innovative therapies safely to the patients globally.

-Why did RoslinCT choose to locate to BioQuarter?
+Why did RoslinCT choose to locate on BioQuarter?